CiscoDevNet/sure/README.md

 - Root access is not required to perform any check.
 - No data is collected or shared to anyone.
 All information used by the tool, remains in the provided report and logs
-- Doesn't use Real Time APIs APIs have scale limitations
+- Doesn't use Real Time APIs that have scale limitations

 **IF YOU HAVE ANY QUESTIONS OR FEEDBACK, reach out to sure-tool@cisco.com**